Incomplete Theorization: A New Way to Think about the Israeli-Palestinian Conflict

 If one thought this through I would expect there are many practicalities that could be achieved without the burden of deeper philosophical rationales.

 Posted on December 4, 2017, in Communication and Conflict Resolution, Israel, Political Conflict and tagged Conflict Resolution, Israel, Palestinians, peace process.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Incomplete Theorization: A New Way to Think about the Israeli-Palestinian Conflict.